 OVER 80% ENGAGE IN SIGNATURE EXPERIENCE

-One of the main benefits of the FSB program is the sheer amount of opportunities for students to explore their potential and apply their knowledge.
-Some 77.78% of surveyed 2019 alumni reported engaging in a “signature experience” that was a key part of their business learning whether through project work, global immersion trip, or capstone.
+One of the main benefits of the FSB program is the sheer number of opportunities for students to explore their potential and apply their knowledge.
+Some 82.46% of surveyed alumni reported engaging in a “signature experience” that was a key part of their business learning whether through project work, global immersion trip, or capstone.

 One alumni, whose team also traveled to Napa, highlighted the real-world experience of the capstone project.